 For Aboriginal and Torres Strait Islander peoples, the strength of personal identity is often connected to culture, country and family.

-Like all of us, however, you can have problems with everyday things like money, jobs and housing that can impact your social and emotional wellbeing.
+However, you can have problems with everyday things like money, jobs and housing that can impact your social and emotional wellbeing.
 On top of that, you might have to deal with racism, discrimination, bullying, gender-phobia, and social inequality.

-If you are not feeling as good as you know you should be, or you and your family/ friends aren’t coping with the sickness or death of someone close, then you might need to yarn with someone.
+If you are not feeling as good as you know you should be, or you and your family/friends aren’t coping with the sickness or death of someone close, then you might need to yarn with someone.
 You can take someone with you to join in the yarn.

 You can yarn to someone at the Aboriginal and/or Torres Strait Islander medical or health service, or on the phone if you like, with the 24-hour helpline.
 You can also use online chat services.
 There are some suggested resources below.